Should you buy, lease or subscribe to an electric car?

 Not only are electric cars modern and exciting, but they also bring with them modern and exciting ways of having one.

-The company that is pioneering this subscription model for EVs in the UK is Evezy.
 If you subscribe to an electric car with Evezy, there are two very attractive benefits:

 - You are not committed to the car for longer than a month – cancel any time and hand it back, and